al-broco/mimosa-jscs/README.md

 ---------------

 * **latest on dev branch**
-  Added JSCS v1.13.0 to list of compatible versions.
+  Added JSCS v1.13.0 and v1.13.1 to list of compatible versions.
 * **[2.2.0](https://github.com/al-broco/mimosa-jscs/tree/v2.2.0)**
   Added configuration option `executeAfterCompile` that makes it possible to configure if style of compiled resources are checked